+- g.
+Infection control measures;

+- h.
+Aseptic techniques;

+- i.
+Intermittent rooming in;

+- j.
+Anesthesia;

+- k.
+Deliveries occurring outside the delivery area;

+- 1. Infectious patients; and

 - m.
+Infant security.

+- 8. A permanent record of all deliveries shall be maintained.
+There shall be a reasonable attempt to collect current information to include the following:

+- a.
+Mother's name, date of birth, maiden name, father's name if available, hospital number, gravida-para, ABO type, Rh factor, and length of gestational period;

+- b.
+Baby's sex, race, date of birth, time of birth, weight, apgar score, and baby identification band number;

+D. Anesthesia.

-Infant security. - 8.
-A permanent record of all deliveries shall be maintained.
-There shall be a reasonable attempt to collect current information to include the following: - a.
-Mother's name, date of birth, maiden name, father's name if available, hospital number, gravida-para, ABO type, Rh factor and length of gestational period; and - b.
-Baby's sex, race, date of birth, time of birth, weight, apgar score and baby identification band number. - D. Anesthesia. - 1.
-Only a physician, anesthesiologist or Certified Registered Nurse Anesthetist (CRNA) shall be permitted to initiate and reinject continual epidural or caudal anesthesia and to initiate or continue general or regional anesthesia. - 2.
+- 1. Only a physician, anesthesiologist or Certified Registered Nurse Anesthetist (CRNA) shall be permitted to initiate and reinject continual epidural or caudal anesthesia and to initiate or continue general or regional anesthesia. - 2.
 A physician shall be immediately available if CRNAs are administering anesthesia.
-"Immediately available" shall be determined by the hospital's administrative staff, Medical Staff and Governing Body. - 3.
-The permanent record shall contain the names of the physician, anesthesiologist, anesthetist or CRNA. - E. Postpartum Care. - 1.
-Policies and procedures shall be developed specific to the care of maternity patients. - 2.
-Maternity patients shall not be routinely cared for in rooms with patients admitted for diagnosis other than maternity. - 3.
-After an observation period, the infant may stay in the room with the mother for the duration of the hospital stay. - 4.
-Mothers with infection, fever or other condition that could adversely affect the safety and welfare of others shall be immediately segregated and isolated in a separate room. - F. Maternal-Child Education.
+"Immediately available" shall be determined by the hospital's Administrative Staff, Medical Staff and Governing Body. - 3.
+The permanent record shall contain the names of the physician, anesthesiologist, anesthetist or CRNA.

+E. Postpartum Care.

+- 1. Policies and procedures shall be developed specific to the care of maternity patients. - 2.
+Maternity patients shall not be routinely cared for in rooms with patients admitted for diagnosis other than maternity.

+- 3. After an observation period, the infant may stay in the room with the mother for the duration of the hospital stay.

+- 4. Mothers with infection, fever or other condition that could adversely affect the safety and welfare of others shall be immediately segregated and isolated in a separate room.

+- F. Maternal-Child Education.
 The hospital shall develop an educational program for the care of the obstetrical patient and infant.
-Policies and procedures shall include: - 1.
-Personal hygiene; - 2.
-Dietary instruction; - 3.
-Care of episiotomy and perineum; - 4.
-Care of incision; - 5.
-Breast care;
+Policies and procedures shall include:

+- 1. Personal hygiene;

+- 2. Dietary instruction;

+- 3. Care of episiotomy and perineum;

+- 4. Care of incision;

+- 5. Breast care;

 - 6. Exercise program;

 - 7. Car seat safety (Arkansas State Law);

 - 8. Preventive health;

 - 9. Referral services; and

 - 10. Infant care.